OpenTSLM/.github/profile/README.md

 ## Our Vision

-Time-series data is one of the most common ways the world is measured.
+Time-series data is the most common modality measuring the physical world.
 It captures heart rhythms, vital signs, wearable signals, industrial machinery, energy systems, environmental conditions, transportation networks, financial activity, and countless other processes that evolve over time.

-Yet most general-purpose AI systems do not understand time series natively.
-Temporal signals are often reduced to summary statistics, converted into images, or processed by separate specialized models before they can be used by a language model.
+Yet general-purpose AI systems do not understand time series natively.
+Temporal signals are often reduced to summary statistics, converted into images, or processed by separate specialized and rigid models before they can be used by a language model.

 We believe time series should become a first-class modality for foundation models.